Horizontal-org/Tella-website/docs/For organizations/dropbox.md

     * In order to be able to save as a draft, you need to at least enter the report’s title.
     * A message will appear on the screen to confirm the draft was saved.
 * The "Submit later" button saves the report to the Outbox for manual submission.
-    * The outbox tab is often used when data collectors don’t have access to the internet or if the connection is not stable.
+    * The "Outbox" tab is often used when data collectors don’t have access to the internet or if the connection is not stable.
-* The “Submit” button sends the report to the Dropbox immediately.
+* The “Submit” button immediately sends the report to Dropbox.
     * If submission fails due to connectivity issues, the report goes to the “Outbox" tab.
-    * If the report is submitted correctly, it goes to the “Submitted” tab and a new folder will be created in Dropbox under **Applications** >> **Tella** with the title you selected.
+    * If the report is submitted correctly, it goes to the “Submitted” tab and a new folder (named after the report title you typed in) will be created in Dropbox under **Applications** >> **Tella**.
 All attachments will be added to the folder and the description will be added as a text file inside the folder.

 ## Draft Reports {#draft-reports}